mKeRix/room-assistant/README.md

 All options are stored within these configuration files.
 They are sorted by components and already set to sensible defaults.
 You need to enable every needed component manually.

+Available global app options:
+- **unsafe** - catch all exceptions thrown and keep running anyway (keep this on false unless you read otherwise in the Github issue for your problem!)
+- **logging** - whether to store logs on the filesystem or not

 ### Publishers
 Publishers are how room-assistant sends its data around.
 Currently only one publisher at a time is supported.